 Welcome!

-So, maybe the quickest way to introduce myself is with some of my work, most paid, others done for my own interest.
+I’m a writer, editor, and photographer.
+Here’s some of my work, most paid, others done for my own interest.
 A few items are, for reasons of confidentiality, similar to actual work I’ve done, but are made up.

 Proposals